Ibn al-Haytham: Legacy

 On strange mirrors and optical instruments."

 The impact crater Alhazen on the Moon is named in his honour, as was the asteroid 59239 Alhazen.
 In honour of Alhazen, the Aga Khan University (Pakistan) named its Ophthalmology endowed chair as "The Ibn-e-Haitham Associate Professor and Chief of Ophthalmology".
-Alhazen, by the name Ibn al-Haytham, is featured on the obverse of the Iraqi 10,000-dinar banknote issued in 2003, and on 10-dinar notes from 1982.

 The 2015 International Year of Light celebrated the 1000th anniversary of the works on optics by Ibn Al-Haytham.